jafioti/luminal/README.md

 These ops are enough to support transformers, convnets, etc.

+### Speed
+We compile these ops into complex GPU kernels, so even though our ops are simple, we get high performance through the power of compilers!
+This is how we overcome the typical RISC disadvantages, btw.

 ### Native
 The current ML ecosystem is too fragmented, and the solution isn't another layer of abstraction.
 Luminal is written in rust, and interacts directly with the CUDA / Metal APIs.
 No indirections or abstractions, docker containers, or virtual environments.
 Just a statically-linked rust crate.